firefly-iii/docs/docs/advanced/links.rst

 You can also add your own link types if you want to.

-To make a link with another transaction, go to the overview of a transaction and use the "Link transaction" button from the dropdown menu.
+To make a link with another transaction, go to the overview of a transaction and use the "Link transaction" button under the transaction.
+If the transaction has been split, select the correct split to link.
 Select the correct type of link from the dropdown and select the transaction to be linked.
 Optionally you can add some comments.

 You can remove or reverse a link once it has been created.